Aluminum Model Toys: Star Trek and other science fiction

 Around 1966, AMT obtained the plastic model rights to Star Trek and developed a model kit of the Starship Enterprise, beginning a long association between AMT, science fiction and television.
 AMT's 1966 Enterprise model is one of the company's highest-selling kits.
 The original model of the Enterprise was equipped with battery-operated lights, but even after the lights were deleted, a number of features from the lighted model persisted in the kit, including a removable main deflector assembly which had covered the battery compartment and served as an on-off switch for the lighted model.
 There were also indentations in the saucer section where the light bulbs were to be placed.
-By the 1980s an ongoing series of tooling revisions were made to correct various inaccuracies, but these unfortunately created a few new inaccuracies, such as a deflector dish that is too small and nacelle caps which are shaped incorrectly.
+By the 1980s an ongoing series of tooling revisions were made to correct various inaccuracies, but these created a few new inaccuracies, such as a deflector dish that was too small and nacelle caps which were shaped incorrectly.
 There was also a kit of the Klingon D-7 Battlecruiser ship seen on the TV show.
 It too was lighted in its first couple of issues.

-By the mid-1970s the Enterprise kit had been joined by a 1:12 scale figure of Spock defending himself against a three-headed reptile on an alien landscape, as well as models of a Romulan Bird Of Prey ship, a Starfleet Shuttlecraft, the Enterprise Bridge, the K-7 Space Station from the episode “The Trouble With Tribbles”, and a three-piece Exploration Set consisting of approximately 3/4 scale, toylike models of a phaser, communicator and tricorder.
-Round 2 has reissued the Spock model, the Romulan Bird Of Prey ship, the Enterprise, and the K-7 Space Station, all from the original AMT molds.
+By the mid-1970s the Enterprise kit had been joined by a 1:12 scale figure of Spock defending himself against a three-headed reptile on an alien landscape, as well as models of a Romulan Bird of Prey ship, a Starfleet Shuttlecraft, the Enterprise Bridge, the K-7 Space Station from the episode “The Trouble With Tribbles”, and a three-piece Exploration Set consisting of approximately 3/4 scale, toylike models of a phaser, communicator and tricorder.
+Round 2 has reissued the Spock model, the Romulan Bird of Prey ship, the Enterprise, and the K-7 Space Station, all from the original AMT molds.
 The Klingon ship was reissued in 2011 and most of the other AMT Star Trek kits are scheduled to be reissued by Round2.

 In 1968 AMT also produced a kit of a science fiction spaceship Leif Erickson designed by Matt Jeffries, the designer of the Enterprise and Klingon ships for Star Trek.
 This tooling was reused in the middle 1970s, albeit without several engine and ship parts as well as the original stand and the landing gear to the scout ship, to produce a glow-in-the-dark "UFO" kit.
-This UFO model was reissued in 2010 by Round2 from the original molds, this time including the missing ship parts and the scout ship landing gear but still missing some engine parts on the main ship, as well as the original display stand.
-The Leif Ericson model was reissued in 2011.
+This UFO model was reissued in 2010 by Round 2 from the original molds, this time including the missing ship parts and the scout ship landing gear but still missing some engine parts on the main ship, as well as the original display stand.
+The Leif Erickson model was reissued in 2011.

 AMT-Ertl has also reissued the former Model Products Corporation kits of various Star Wars spacecraft and has added several new designs based on the prequel trilogy.